HPCNow/hpcnow-labs/admin-training/slurm/08-user-management.md

 * Name: username
 * NewName: used to rename a user.
 * Partition= limits the user(s) to a partition or list of partitions.
-* AdminLevel: allows to define accounting privileges to this user.
+* AdminLevel: allows defining accounting privileges for this user.
 The available options are:

 | AdminLevel | privileges |
 | ---------- | ---------- |